ypollet/Sphaeroptica-1/README.md

 ### 2.1 Data folder

-Sphaeroptica requires that the Data folder contains all the images, and to have the intrinsic parameters in a XML file, and the extrinsic parameters in a JSON file for these images.
+Sphaeroptica 1.0 requires that the "Data" folder contains all the images, to have the intrinsic parameters in a XML file, and the extrinsic parameters in a JSON file for these images.

 ```bash
 ├── export_extrinsics.json (optional)